laravel-mix/laravel-mix/docs/faq.md

 ### My code isn't being minified.

 Minification will only be performed, when your `NODE_ENV` is set to production.
 Not only will this speed up your compilation time, but it's also unnecessary during development.
-Here's an example of running Webpack for production.
+Here's an example of running webpack for production.

 ```bash
 export NODE_ENV=production && webpack --progress --hide-modules